 From the broadcast gameplay menu, you can change the title of your stream, the quality, and whether you want to use your camera and/or microphone.
 Once you’re satisfied with your settings, hit start broadcasting and show your skills to the world!

 Streaming from an Xbox One

 If you want to have a “facecam,” legacy Xbox One owners can use the Xbox Kinect.
-(Technically the Xbox One supports all USB webcams, but only the Kinect is compatible with the Xbox One’s Twitch app).
-If you do, make sure to pair it with a headset to record your voice: The Kinect’s microphone is prone to cutting out intermittently when streaming via Twitch.
-As long as you have a headset plugged in, however, the stream will use that mic instead of the one on the Kinect.
-If you don’t have a Kinect, the camera and its associated adapter have been discontinued, so you’ll have to stick to voice only.
+(Technically, the Xbox One supports all USB webcams, but only the Kinect is compatible with the Xbox One’s Twitch app).
+If you use Xbox Kinect to do this, make sure to pair it with a headset to record your voice.
+The Kinect’s microphone tends to cut out intermittently when streaming via Twitch.
+This can be easily remedied by having a headset plugged in.
+Then the stream will use that mic instead of the one on the Kinect.
+Unfortunately, the camera and its associated adapter have are no longer made.
+So if you do not have a Kinect, you’ll have to stick to voice only.

 Step 1: Play a game

 Just like you would with your PS4, load up a game on your Xbox One prior to starting your stream.
 Twitch will immediately detect the game when it starts the stream, which will make it more discoverable for potential audience members.

 After this, install and open the Twitch app and sign in with your credentials.
 Once you finish this step, you’ll receive a unique stream key to gain access.
 Before you can get in, you have to activate this key at twitch.tv/activate on either your mobile device or computer.

 Step 2: Change settings and start streaming!